 Session replay is a term that has been around for a few years in digital marketing and one we use often to describe one of the major features of SessionCam.

-Wikipedia first defined the term session replay in 2009 as “the ability to replay a visitor’s journey on a web site which can include mouse movements, clicks and form entry”.
+First defined by Wikipedia in 2009, session replay was described as “the ability to replay a visitor’s journey on a website which can include mouse movements, clicks and form entry”.

 For a start, session replay absolutely must include mouse movements, clicks and form entry to be of any use.
 It also needs to show page scrolling and form entry must show individual character by character field-level data entry.

 Session replay needs to clearly display layout, design and content of the page being replayed.
 At a time when sites are personalized so uniquely to the individual visitor, the replay must be the actual layout, design and content seen by the visitor at the exact time of their visit.